Official-Husko/69-days-after-oscgp/README.md

 ### Contributing

 This project is open to contribution.
+It can be found both on [GitHub](https://github.com/Official-Husko/69-days-after-oscgp) and [GitGud](https://gitgud.io/Official-Husko/69-days-after-oscgp)

 Tools Used:
 * [Godot Engine 4.X](https://godotengine.org/)